hritsh/record-store/README.md

 **MAKE SURE YOU HAVE MYSQL INSTALLED TO RUN THIS CODE**
 <br />
-This is a basic record store interface using python in the front-end and mySQL in the back-end.<br />
+This program simulates a record store interface which uses python in the front-end and MySQL in the back-end.<br />
 Users can browse records through a variety of parameters:<br />

   * Bestselling<br />